Robert Lawson (author)

 Robert Lawson (October 4, 1892 – May 27, 1957) was an American writer and artist, best known for his work as an author and illustrator of children's literature.
-Lawson won the prestigious Caldecott Medal in 1941 for his illustrations in They Were Strong and Good and the Newbery Medal in 1945 for his work on Rabbit Hill; he is one of the few people to have won both medals.
+Lawson won the Caldecott Medal in 1941 for his illustrations in They Were Strong and Good and the Newbery Medal in 1945 for his work on Rabbit Hill; he is the only person to have won both medals.
 In addition to his work in children's books, Lawson also created etchings, which earned him the John Taylor Arms Prize from the Society of American Etchers in 1931.
 His artwork, including etchings, prints, works in pen and ink, and pencil on paper, is held in prominent collections such as the Smithsonian American Art Museum and the Metropolitan Museum of Art.

 Biography

 Early life

 Robert Lawson was born on October 4, 1892, in New York City.
 He was raised in Montclair, New Jersey, where he developed an early interest in art while in high school.
 He went on to study art at the New York School of Fine Arts (now Parsons School of Design) from 1911 to 1914.
-There he received instruction by illustrator Howard Giles (an advocate of dynamic symmetry as conceived by Jay Hambidge.
+There he received instruction by illustrator Howard Giles (an advocate of dynamic symmetry as conceived by Jay Hambidge).

 His career as an illustrator began in 1914, when his illustration for a poem about the invasion of Belgium was published in Harper's Weekly.
 He went on to publish in other magazines, including the Ladies Home Journal, Everybody's Magazine, Century Magazine, Vogue, and Designer.

 Military service—Camouflage Corps

-During World War I, Lawson served in the U.S. Army from 1917 to 1919.ref name=UMNLib/> He was a member of the first U.S. Army camouflage unit, the American Camouflage Corps, in which he served in France with fellow artists Barry Faulkner, Sherry Edmundson Fry, William Twigg-Smith and Kerr Eby (Behrens 2009).
+Lawson served in the U.S. Army from 1917 to 1919, partially during World War I. He was a member of the first U.S. Army camouflage unit, the American Camouflage Corps, in which he served in France with fellow artists Barry Faulkner, Sherry Edmundson Fry, William Twigg-Smith and Kerr Eby (Behrens 2009).
 In his autobiography, Faulkner recalls that Lawson had a remarkable "sense of fantasy and humor", which made him especially valuable when the camoufleurs put on musical shows for the children of the French women who worked with them on camouflage.

 Post–World War I

 After serving in World War I, Lawson began doing illustrations for Century Magazine and other publications.
 He illustrated his first children's book, The Wonderful Adventures of Little Prince Toofat, in 1922.

 Lawson married fellow artist and illustrator Marie Abrams in 1922.
 They moved to Westport, Connecticut, in 1923, where they designed Christmas cards.

-He went on to have a prolific and notable career as an artist, illustrator and author.